image001.png

 Hello!

 My ongoing research continues to look at side effects but also branches into conceptual and ethical issues with psychiatry, genomic medicine, patient and public inclusion in science and medicine or ‘citizen science’, agriculture and regulating novel technology, conflicts of interest and privatized science, and the role of values in science.
-I am primarily trained as a philosopher of science, but I have graduate education in history, public health, and health services research.
-I hold interdisciplinary degrees in history and history and philosophy of science (HPS) and I am committed to a practice-informed, problem-centric approach to social, ethical, and epistemic issues in contemporary medical practice.
+I am primarily trained as a philosopher of science, but I have interdisciplinary graduate education in history, public health, and health services research.
+I hold degrees in history, philosophy, and history and philosophy of science (HPS) and I am fundamentally committed to a practice-informed, problem-centric approach to social, ethical, and epistemic issues in contemporary medicine.

 You can reach me @ austinjdue@gmail.com or via Twitter